frenchhornbro/startup/notes.md

 element.innerHTML = '<div class="injected">Greetings</div>';
 ```
 > [!WARNING]
-> Make sure the HTML being injected can't be manipulated by the user, otherwise they can hack info
+> Make sure the HTML being injected can't be manipulated by the user -- this can be a vulnerability they can exploit

 ### Event Listeners